tfourj/Paynest-DB/README.md

 per-user master key, `encrypted_subscriptions` stores one encrypted payload per subscription, and `encrypted_settings` stores one encrypted payload per user.
 API rules restrict each user to their own records with `user = @request.auth.id`.

+## Rate Limits and Batch Sync

+Keep the PocketBase rate limiter enabled in production.
+Paynest uses the PocketBase batch API for multi-subscription imports and full sync operations so large uploads do not need one HTTP request per subscription.

+Configure these runtime settings from the PocketBase admin dashboard:

+- Enable batch requests in `Settings > Application > Batch`.
+- Use a `maxRequests` value of at least `50`; the app sends chunks of up to 25 record operations per batch request.
+- Keep a dedicated rate-limit rule for `/api/batch`, for example 3 requests per 1 second, and keep the broader `/api/`, auth, and create limits active.
+- Use small practical batch timeout and body-size limits for your deployment.

+If PocketBase is behind Coolify, NGINX, Caddy, or another reverse proxy, also set PocketBase's trusted proxy IP headers in `Settings > Application` so rate limits use the real client IP.
+Common headers are `X-Real-IP` and `X-Forwarded-For`.